Colds and flu

 You can let your child continue his normal activities and playing if he feels well enough.

 Photo: Carol-Anne Pedneault

 Children under 2 can catch up to 10 or so colds per year.
 If they do catch the flu, it generally will be only once a year.

 A child’s cold symptoms include a stuffy or runny nose, sneezing, coughing, mild sore throat, loss of appetite, and mild fever.
 Usually these symptoms will last one to two weeks.

 Cold and flu symptoms can be similar, but flu is a much more serious illness.
-There is a flu vaccine available that your child can be given as part of his regular vaccination schedule.
+There is a flu vaccine available that your child can be given.

 What to do?

-There is no cure for the common cold.
-It will go away by itself.
+There is no cure for the common cold or the flu.
+They will go away by themselves.

 Health Canada advises against giving cough and cold medications (syrups, suppositories, etc.) to children under the age of 6.
 They are not effective and can be dangerous for young children.